 Pa art 4 - Physician summary 1.
-In your medical opinion, does this individual have a medical condition that is likely to pose a threat to safe railway operations?
-Yes 0 No 0 2.
-Do you think that there is a need for further assessment in regards to your patient's fitness to work?
+In your medical opinion, does this individual have a safe railway operations? nedic cal condition that is likely to pose a threat to Yes 0 No 0 2.
+Do you think that there is a need for further assess ment ir n regards to your patient's fitness to work?
 Yes 0 No 0 3.
-Would you like to discuss this report with the Railway Company Physician?
+Would you like to discuss this report with the Railw ay Con mpany Physician?
 Yes 0 No 0 4.
-How long has this individual been your patient? С DMMENTS:
+How long has this individual been your patient?
+C OMMENTS:

-PART 5 - Physician Statement and Contact Info ormation o work and constitutes a third party service.
-In completing this ding any component of this form, call the number listed below fo Employee's Name Date of medical visit on which this report is based 1 I certify that the information contained in this repo ort is, to the best of my kno wledge, correct.
-Physician's Name: Telephone: () Address: Fax: () Postal Code: Family Physician/General Practitioner or Certified Specialist in Part 6 - Information Regarding Payment
+PART 5 - Physician Statement and Contact Information

+form, please be thorough and write legibly.
+If you have any questions regarding any component of this form, call the number listed below for assistance.

+Employee's Name

+Date of medical visit on which this report is based

+I certify that the information contained in this report is, to the best of my knowledge, correct.

+Physician's Name: Telephone: ()

+Address: Fax: ()

+Postal Code: Defaulty Physician/General Practitioner

+Or Certified Specialist in

+This report will be used to make an assessment on an employee's fitness to work and constitutes a third party service.
+In completing this